-In Texas you have to obtain and carry a SR-22 for 2 years normally.
+Under SR-22 requirements in Texas you typically have to obtain and carry an SR-22 for two years.

 An SR-22 insurance policy is a certificate of insurance that shows the Texas Department of Public Safety (DPS) proof of insurance for the future, as required by law.
 SR-22 insurance is not necessarily "high risk" insurance.
 It is motor vehicle liability insurance which requires the insurance company to certify coverage to DPS, and the insurance company must notify DPS anytime the policy is cancelled, terminated or lapses.

-According to the TX Department of Public Safety, the SR-22 is required for 2 years from the date of crash, date of conviction or date the judgment was rendered.
+According to the Texas Department of Public Safety, the SR-22 is required for two years from the date of crash, date of conviction or date the judgment was rendered.
 You can look up the law regarding this under Texas Transportation Code 601.056.

 The SR-22 certificate of financial responsibility can be required for a number of reasons in Texas.
-To name a few it is part of the driver's license reinstatement process after an alcohol related suspension, drug offense suspension, driving while license is suspended/invalid suspension and driving without insurance suspension.
+It is part of the driver's license reinstatement process after: